Fabric Commands

 Fabric Environments and Interfaces

-Fabric enables the deployment of Fabric environments and setting active environments on a session or cluster levels.
+Fabric enables deploying Fabric environments and setting active environments at session or cluster level.

 The interfaces of an active environment can be tested using the TEST_CONNECTION command.
-To do so, run the TEST_CONNECTION command without parameters to test the connection of all interfaces (DB and none DB) in the active environment.
+To do so, run the TEST_CONNECTION command without parameters to test the connection of all interfaces (DB and non-DB) in the active environment.

 Run Queries on System DB